IBM-Cloud/terraform-provider-ibm/website/docs/d/service_instance.html.markdown

 }
 ```

-## Argument Reference
+## Argument reference

-The following arguments are supported:
+Review the input parameters that you can specify for your data source.

-* `name` - (Required, string) The name of the service instance.
-You can retrieve the value by running the `ibmcloud service list` command in the [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started).
+- `name` - (Required, String) The name of the service instance.
+You can retrieve the value by running the `ibmcloud service list` command.

-* `space_guid` - (Required, string) The GUID of the space where the service instance exists.
+- `space_guid` - (Required, String) The GUID of the Cloud Foundry space where the service instance is deployed to.
 You can retrieve the value from data source `ibm_space`.

-## Attribute Reference
+## Attribute reference

-In addition to all arguments above, the following attributes are exported:
+Review the output parameters that you can access after you retrieved your data source.

-* `id` - The unique identifier of the service instance.
+- `credentials` - (String) The credentials provided by the service broker to use this service.
-* `credentials` - The credentials provided by the service broker to use this service.
+- `id` - (String) The unique identifier of the service instance.
-* `service_keys` - The service keys associated with this service.
+- `service_keys` - (String) The service keys associated with this service.
-* `service_plan_guid` - The plan GUID for the service offering used by this service instance.
+- `service_plan_guid` - (String) The plan GUID for the service offering used by this service instance.